 Costs, Terms and Conditions

-How much does it cost to buy an e-bike and/or lease an e-bike?
+How much does it cost to buy an e-bike for commercial use?

-For different bikes, we can provide a quote at the time.
+For bikes other than the eZee Sprint, we can provide a quote at the time.
 You will find more information on our other bikes in the section “E-bikes, features and specs”.

-Is there a minimum term for leasing or minimum quantity of e-bikes?
+Is there a minimum term or minimum quantity of e-bikes?

 Do e-bikes need maintenance?
 If so, how much should our organisation budget annually for maintenance?

 Yes, e-bikes need maintenance and we do it ourselves on-site.